cybergis/prasterblaster/doc/index.md

     to use the "--with-gdal-incdir" and "--with-gdal-libdir" options to tell autoconf where it can find GDAL.

+    Set the compiler wrapper by setting CXX when you call configure, like this:

+    ./configure CXX=mpiCC

     Next, run "make".
 If everything compiles correctly you should have a \link prasterblasterpio \endlink binary.